anybodesign/fs-onepage/README.md

 ### One-Page

 In the Customizer, you can make your website a one-page.
 Then, all your pages will be displayed on the front page and the main navigation menu will be automaticaly created.
-Menu items will scroll to their section.
+On click, menu items will scroll the page to their section.

 It is recommanded that you set a front page and a page for posts.

-You can sort your pages with the [Simple Custom Post Order] (https://wordpress.org/plugins/simple-custom-post-order/) plugin for example.
+You can sort your pages with the [Simple Custom Post Order](https://wordpress.org/plugins/simple-custom-post-order/) plugin for example.

 ### Carousel of posts